-11. Issues, Options and Analysis of Options
+11 Issues, Options and Analysis of Options

 - 11.1 This report sets out the changes from the current 2021/22 budget that are proposed for 2022/23.
 The impact on service delivery, particularly as a result of the proposed savings targets, will be closely monitored throughout the year to ensure essential front line services are provided to the required level. - 11.2 Officers recommend a maximum council tax increase as the Government's core spending power calculations and Comprehensive Spending Review will assume that the council has maximised resources from its ability to raise funding locally.
 The Government will not subsidise any income foregone, thus any increase applied which is lower than the maximum level will continue to impact on the council's resources in all future years. - 11.3 The report also sets out the identified deficits over the three-year period of the MTFS.
-Members and officers will continue to work to identify further mitigating actions and carry out service review processes across a number of areas. - 11.4 In previous years, the recommendations to Council have also included delegations to Cabinet to agree additions to the capital programme under the following criteria: - If additional third party resources are been secured, such as government grants and s106 agreements (or potentially the Community Infrastructure Levy - should such an arrangement be introduced in the future), for specific schemes: - Where a scheme is identified that can be classed as 'spend to save' - where it will lead to cost reductions or income generation that will, as a minimum, cover the cost of borrowing; and - For Thurrock Regeneration Ltd schemes these actually also fall under the 'spend to save' criteria set out above but has not been agreed over the last couple of years.
+Members and officers will continue to work to identify further mitigating actions and carry out service review processes across a number of areas. - 11.4 In previous years, the recommendations to Council have also included delegations to Cabinet to agree additions to the capital programme under the following criteria: - If additional third party resources are been secured, such as government grants and s106 agreements (or potentially the Community Infrastructure Levy - should such an arrangement be introduced in the future), for specific schemes; - Where a scheme is identified that can be classed as 'spend to save' where it will lead to cost reductions or income generation that will, as a minimum, cover the cost of borrowing; and - For Thurrock Regeneration Ltd schemes these actually also fall under the 'spend to save' criteria set out above.

-12. Reasons for Recommendation
+12 Reasons for Recommendation

-12.1 The Council has a statutory requirement to set a balanced budget annually and to review the adequacy of its reserves.
-This report sets out a balanced budget for 2022/23 but relies on the use of capital receipts and general fund reserves.

-12.2 The capital programme forms part of the formal budget setting in February and is an integral part of the Council's overall approach to financial planning.
+- 12.1 The Council has a statutory requirement to set a balanced budget annually and to review the adequacy of its reserves.
+This report sets out a balanced budget for 2022/23 but relies on the use of capital receipts and general fund reserves. - 12.2 The capital programme forms part of the formal budget setting process and is an integral part of the Council's overall approach to financial planning.

-13. Consultation (including Overview and Scrutiny, if applicable)
+13 Consultation (including Overview and Scrutiny, if applicable)

-- 13.1 Corporate Overview and Scrutiny Committee considered this report at their meeting on 18 January 2022.
-Key points noted included: - The proposed council tax increases, specifically the element around ring-fencing the increase to social care, were supported by the committee with four members in favour and two members against; - Concern was noted in respect of the proposed increases in the context of the wider cost of living increases. - Acknowledgement that core services (and particularly social care) require the additional funding raised from the proposed council tax increases to address the challenge of significant additional demand in the system; - The need to further develop capacity to enable more effective engagement with central government on the development of policy and the associated funding impacts; - Concern regarding capacity and the ability to deliver the ambitions of the Council following the success in securing funding through Freeports (subject to acceptance of the full business case) and the Towns Funds.
-This will be further considered once the Levelling Up white paper is released. - Members acknowledged the additions to the capital programme were required to be limited to essential schemes in the context of the wider MTFS position.
-There was a request to consider the availability of more fuel efficient vehicles in respect of the replacement fleet vehicles.
+- 13.1 This report has been developed in consultation with the Leader, Portfolio Holders and Directors' Board. - 13.2 Corporate Overview and Scrutiny Committee considered factors of this report at their meeting on 18 January 2022.
+Key points noted include: - The proposed council tax increases were supported by the committee with four in favour and two Members against; - Concern was noted in respect of the proposed increases in the context of the wider cost of living increases; - Acknowledgement that core services (and particularly social care) require the additional funding raised from the proposed council tax increases to address the challenge of significant additional demand in the system; - The need to further develop capacity to enable more effective engagement with central government on the development of policy and the associated funding impacts; - Concern regarding capacity and the ability to deliver the ambitions of the Council following the success in securing funding through Freeports (subject to acceptance of the full business case) and the Towns Funds.
+This will be further considered once the Levelling Up white paper is released and its implications fully understood; and - Acknowledgement that the additions to the capital programme were required to be limited to essential schemes in the context of the wider MTFS position.
+There was a request to consider the availability of more fuel-efficient vehicles in respect of the replacement fleet vehicles.

-14. Impact on corporate policies, priorities, performance and community impact
+14 Impact on corporate policies, priorities, performance and community impact